Choosing the Best Least Invasive CPAP Mask

 • No facial contact eliminates skin irritation.

-• No straps or headgear needed.
+• No straps or headgear are needed.

 • Portable and easy to clean.